Enter the length, cross-sectional area, and resistivity of the material into the calculator below to calculate the resistance of a wire.

 - ρ is the resistivity of the material the wire is made of.
 (Ohms*meters)

 - L is the length of the wire (meters)

 - A is the cross-sectional area (m^2)

-Another way to increase the resistance of a wire is to increase it’s length.
+Another way to increase the resistance of a wire is to increase its length.
 This can be seen in electrical power wires that run throughout the country.
 These wires are extremely long.
-As a result they have a large resistance and energy is lost through it’s travels.
+As a result, they have large resistance, and energy is lost through their travels.
 Conversely, increasing the cross-sectional area increase the resistance of a wire.